CalNicklin/generateStyles/readMe.md

 # generateStyles

-This bash script will generate a ReactNative-ready StyleSheet.ts file from a raw exported Figma JSON file.
+This bash script will generate a ReactNative-ready StyleSheet and useResponsiveStyles hook file from a raw exported Figma JSON file.

 ## Usage

 1. Export your Figma file as JSON ideally using the Tokens Studio plugin.
 2. Place the JSON file renamed at `style.json` in the root of this project.
 3. From this directory, run `./generateStyles.sh`
-4. `StyleSheet.ts` and `useResponsiveStyles` will be generated in the `/export` dir of this project.
+4. `StyleSheet.ts` and `useResponsiveStyles.ts` will be generated in the `/export` dir of this project.

 ## Under the hood